 - The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and students will congregate at the assembly points: - Rooks Heath School D and S Block playgrounds - Earlsmead Primary School KS2 playground - Form tutors/class teachers will take a register of students, and inform the HoY (Rooks Heath) or Headteacher / Deputy Head (Earlsmead) of any potential missing students.
-This is then checked with Reception / Attendance staff in order to determine any missing students. - The Headteacher receives details of any missing staff: - Rooks Heath School Reception staff carry out roll call for associate staff (and visitors), HoYs note any missing tutors / co-tutors - Earlsmead Primary School Reception staff carry out a roll call of staff (and visitors) - Staff and students will remain outside the building until the emergency services say it is safe to re-enter
+Evacuation procedures will also begin immediately - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident they can use them without putting themselves or others at risk - Staff and students will congregate at the assembly points: - Rooks Heath School D and S Block playgrounds - Earlsmead Primary School KS2 playground - The Jubilee Academy The Grove Open Space - Form tutors/class teachers will take a register of students and inform the HoY (Rooks Heath), the Headteacher / Deputy Head (Earlsmead), or the Attendance Officer (Jubilee)of any potential missing students.
+This is then checked with Reception and Attendance staff in order to determine any missing students. - The Headteacher / Head of School receives details of any missing staff: - Rooks Heath School Reception staff carry out roll call for associate staff (and visitors), HoYs note any missing tutors / co-tutors - o Earlsmead Primary School Reception staff carry out a roll call of staff (and visitors)

+- The Jubilee Academy Reception staff carry out a roll call of staff (and visitors) - Staff and students will remain outside the building until the emergency services say it is safe to re-enter